lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Multiple Protection
 {: id="sect-5.1.3.5"}

-When receiving a protected PKI message, a PKI management entity such as an RA MAY forward that message adding its own protection (which is a MAC or a signature, depending on the information and certificates shared between the RA and the CA).
+When receiving a protected PKI message, a PKI management entity, such as an RA, MAY forward that message adding its own protection (which is a MAC or a signature, depending on the information and certificates shared between the RA and the CA).
 Additionally, multiple PKI messages MAY be aggregated.
 There are several use cases for such messages.